-When site work is proposed, either a Basic Development Plan and Comprehensive Development Plan is required.
+When site work is proposed, either a Basic Development Plan or a Comprehensive Development Plan is required.

 As the name implies, a Basic Development Plan is a relatively simple drawing submitted with a zoning permit application (or building & zoning permit application) that illustrates the existing site and features and dimensions of the proposed project.
 These plans rarely require the expertise of an engineer, architect, or contractor; however, a survey of the property is a good start if one is available.
 Many people use a printout of the property boundaries available through our online mapping (Real Estate & GIS).